Congress Listens Politely To Obama's Speech

 SEABROOK: Michigan Democrat John Dingell has seen a few of these speeches.

-Representative JOHN DINGELL (Democrat, Michigan): The first one I went to, I was six, and my dad took me on the floor to hear President Roosevelt.
+JOHN DINGELL: The first one I went to, I was six, and my dad took me on the floor to hear President Roosevelt.

-Representative MARK KIRK (Republican, Illinois): He is going to get very strong Republican support on that.
+MARK KIRK: He is going to get very strong Republican support on that.

 SEABROOK: So there are things that you think could be bipartisan going forward?